Digital, Culture, Media and Sport

 Female Genital Mutilation: Prosecution Rates

 FGM is a crime.
 It is abuse against children and women.
-The CPS has introduced a series of measures to improve the handling of such cases, including appointing a lead FGM prosecutor in each area and delivering training to police and prosecutors across the country.
+The Crown Prosecution Service has introduced a series of measures to improve the handling of such cases, including appointing a lead FGM prosecutor in each area and delivering training to police and prosecutors across the country.

 I welcome this week’s announcement of extra funding to tackle FGM in Africa and beyond.
 With over 5,000 cases reported in a year in this country, does my hon. and learned Friend share my concern that we are still to bring a successful prosecution?